 - Olive Oil: Just a little bit to help the veggies crisp up on the outside while keeping them tender on the inside!
 Feel free to use avocado oil, vegetable oil, coconut oil, or olive oil spray instead.
 I do not recommend skipping oil entirely, as you won't get the same result and run the risk of burning the broccoli.

-- Spices: We're keeping this recipe simple by just using salt, black pepper, and garlic powder.
+- Spices: We're keeping this recipe simple by just using salt, black pepper, and a teaspon of garlic powder.
 If you'd rather use fresh garlic than garlic powder, just use 1-2 cloves.

 - Lemon Juice: This is completely optional, but I think it enhances the flavor!